bitswired/lauzhack_python_htmx/README.md

 4. Enter the env shell: `poetry shell`
 5. Run `doit -n 2 dev_tutorial`

-## 🚀 Pictorial: Fully Featured Application
+## 🚀 Pictorial: Full-Featured Application

 Pictorial is a sophisticated web application that combines Python with HTMX in a realistic scenario.
 It allows people to singup, login, and generate images in parallel (up to 3 prompts) using OpenAI DALLE-3.
 Users can also visit their library containing all their image generations.